-Nothing Lasts, Forever 21 Discovers.
-Another Clothing Chain Files For Bankruptcy
+Nothing Lasts, Forever 21 Discovers, As Another Clothing Chain Files For Bankruptcy

 "Forever 21's restructuring will focus on maximizing the value of our U.S. footprint and shuttering certain international locations," the company said in a separate statement to the media.

-"As such, and as part of our filing, we have requested approval to close up to 178 stores across the U.S," it said.
+"As such, and as part of our filing, we have requested approval to close up to 178 stores across the U.S.," it said.
 "The decisions as to which domestic stores will be closing are ongoing, pending the outcome of continued conversations with landlords."

-The company reports it has secured a $350 million in financing, which includes $275 million from JPMorgan Chase Bank.
+The company reports it has secured $350 million in financing, which includes $275 million from JPMorgan Chase.
 An additional $75 million in new capital from TPG Sixth Street Partners will allow the company to continue daily business such as processing gift cards, exchanges and reimbursements.

 Forever 21 will continue to operate hundreds of stores, according to court records.
 Many of its current 549 U.S. stores are anchors in malls across the country.